telosnetwork/telos-docs/docs/quickstart/launch_on_telos.md

 sidebar_positon: 1
 ---

-# Deploy an Existing DApp on Telos Mainnet
+# Deploy an Existing DApp on Telos EVM Mainnet

 __Considerations and coverage for launching a DApp live on the Telos mainnet.__